msteffan/fundamentals/01_chapter/08_lesson.md

 $ cd ~
 ```

-We made a folder for our joke called `funny_things` (you can check that it is
+We made a folder for our joke, called `funny_things` (you can check that it is
 there by running the `ls` command).
 How do we move our `joke.txt` file into this
 folder?
 If we were using Finder, we might use our mouse to drag and drop
 `joke.txt` into `funny_things`.
 Can we achieve the same action with our command
 line?
-You guessed it, yes we can.
+You guessed it: yes, we can.

 ```
 $ mv joke.txt funny_things/